w4csn/wl2kpi/README.md

 for a gateway.
 See rmsgw_install.md for details on installing RMS Gateway functionality.

-### paclink-unix
+#### paclink-unix
-1. Two installation options:
+* Two installation options:
-	a. basic - installs paclink-unix, mutt & postfix
+	* basic - installs paclink-unix, mutt & postfix
-	b. imap - installs the above plus, dovecot imap mailserver & hostapd WiFi access point, and dnsmasq to serve up DNS & DHCP when the RPi 3 is not connected to a network.
+	* imap - installs the above plus, dovecot imap mailserver & hostapd WiFi access point, and dnsmasq to serve up DNS & DHCP when the RPi 3 is not connected to a network.

 #### paclink-unix basic